What is P2P (Peer-to-peer) technology?

 Nodes power the network by sharing their resources such as bandwidth, disc storage and/or processing power.
 These can be shared directly and information is distributed evenly among all nodes within the network.
 These sorts of decentralised systems use shared resources more efficiently than a traditional network as they evenly distribute workloads between all nodes.
 Together, these computers equally and unanimously power web applications.
 Because there is no need for a central host or server, these networks are also less vulnerable from a security and network health standpoint, as there is no single point of failure.

-What is an example of a peer to peer network?
+What is an example of a peer to peer network? what is P2P used for?

 There are many uses for peer-to-peer networks today.
 P2P software have characteristics and advantages that are missing from the web today – trustless and permissionless, censorship-resistant, and often with built-in anonymity and privacy.